-Penalties for Intimidation of a Justice System Participant Charges in Toronto
+Penalties for Intimidation of a Justice System Participant Charges in Saskatchewan

-You can expect a significant penalty for intimidation of a justice system participant or journalist charges.
-This offence is straight indictable, meaning that the Crown and the Court take it very seriously, and punishments reflect that.
-Every person convicted of this offence is liable to up to 14 years’ imprisonment.
+You can expect a significant penalty for intimidation of a justice system participant charges if convicted.
+This offence is indictable, meaning that the Crown and the court take it very seriously.
+Reflecting the seriousness of this offence, convicted individuals can expect up to 14 years’ imprisonment.

 Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences that stem from a criminal conviction for intimidation of a justice system participant.
-In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
-To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options
+In fact, we can canvass a range of sentencing options with the prosecutor that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
+To learn more about potential non-criminal resolutions, please visit our resolutions page, or read our FAQ on resolutions and other sentencing options.

-Defending Intimidation of a Justice System Participant Charges in Toronto
+Defending Intimidation of a Justice System Participant Charges in Saskatchewan

-What are the best defences to intimidation of a justice system participant charges in Toronto?
+What are the best defences to intimidation of a justice system participant charges in Saskatchewan?

-With such serious potential penalties following a conviction for intimidation of a justice system participant or journalist, it is important that you take your defence of these charges seriously.
+With such serious potential penalties following a conviction for intimidation of a justice system participant, it is important that you take your defence seriously.
 With this type of offence, the defences that may be available to you will depend on the facts of your case.

-In general, the best defences for an intimidation of a justice system participant charge are:
+In general, the best defences for intimidation of a justice system participant charge are:

 - Can the Crown prove that you committed the crime?